 Facts about Malta

-The first settlers are believed to be from Sicily who came 7,000 years ago.
-Phoenicians conquered the territory in the 8th century BC, Romans came in the 3rd BC, Byzantine army ruled from the 4th century AD, after them came the Arabs in the 9th century, Europeans in the 11th, knights of the Order of St. John in the 16th, then Napoleon ruled shortly in the 18th century, along came the British, until Malta got its independence in 1964.
+The first settlers are believed to be from Sicily and came 7,000 years ago.
+Phoenicians conquered the territory in the 8th century BC, Romans came in the 3rd BC, Byzantine army ruled from the 4th century AD, after they came the Arabs in the 9th century, Europeans in the 11th, knights of the Order of St. John in the 16th, then Napoleon ruled shortly in the 18th century, along came the British until Malta got its independence in 1964.
 The fascinating thing is that one is able to see monuments from all of these periods, while Maltese tradition embedded all the influences into one rich culture.

 Knights of Order of St. John asked the king Charles V of Spain and the Roman pope in 1523 to buy the island.
 Instead, in 1530 Malta was given to them.
 After the Great Siege and the victory over the Ottoman’s army in 1565 where knights played a crucial role, the Order asked their European counterparts to help them build numerous fortifications.
 Pope Pius V sent his own military architect Francesco Laparelli da Cortona and the first stone was laid in 1566.
 After the frantic work, the fort was erected with observation towers, followed by official palaces, hospital, residences for all the langues.